 Community Eligibility Provision (CEP) Meal Program

-Adults (continued).
+Adults (continued)

+It is required that the school food service program cost out their meals and ensure that the calculated price covers the cost and if not, the adult price must be higher than the calculated cost.

+The cost of the adult meal price must be determined annually by the Board according to the current federal requirements for establishing adult meal pricing.

 EXPLANATION: HB 26 AMENDS KRS 424.260 AND KRS 45A.385 INCREASING THE MAXIMUM FOR SMALL PURCHASE TO $30,000.